paavkar/DiscordNETBot/README.md

   "RedisConnection": "<REDIS_CONNECTION_STRING>"
 }
 ```
-The `GuildId`, `VoiceId` and `TextChannelId` values are of type `ulong` that you need to copy from your Discord server.
+The `GuildId` value is of type `ulong` that you need to copy from your Discord server.

-`VoiceId` is used when connecting the bot to a Voice Channel.
+`VoiceChannelName` is used when connecting the bot to a Voice Channel.

-`TextChannelId` is currently used for Redis Pub/Sub testing.
+`TextChannelName` is currently used for Redis Pub/Sub testing.

 You can get the `ModelId` from [Ollama](https://ollama.com/search) search.